Shedding Some Light on Irrigation

 Do you have questions about how irrigation systems work?
-Spring Showers Irrigation has gathered the answers to some of our most frequently asked questions about irrigation in the GTA.
+Spring Showers Irrigation has gathered the answers to some of our most frequently asked questions about irrigation.
 Should you not find the answer to your specific question listed on this page, please feel free to reach out to us directly via phone or email.

 Q. How can I reduce the cost of installing a sprinkler system?

 A. You can request consumer-grade parts, but you will probably pay more in the long run for water and maintenance, and most appraisers will be wary of a system made from cheap parts when it comes time to sell your home.
 You can, however, defer the cost of part of the system by installing it in sections.
 It’s very easy to work on a sprinkler system in stages, as long as adequate planning is done upfront.
 Be sure to lay wires in the trenches in anticipation of future valves, install tees (with a short piece of pipe in them, temporarily capped off) for future zone expansion, etc. You can easily add onto the short pipe at a later date to add one sprinkler – or several stations, depending on how the system is designed.
 You may choose not to water the whole yard right away, but don’t eliminate the opportunity for easy future expansion just to save a dollar on a few tees.

 Q. What’s the difference between professional grade and cheaper retail parts?